LaserQueue/LaserQueue/README.md

 - `-h`, `--help`: Display a list of these flags.
 Does not start the backend.
 - `-p`, `--port`: Set the port for the website to be hosted.
 - `-l`, `--local`: Start the backend in local mode.
 You'll connect with localhost.
+- `-v`, `--verbose`: Extra and more informative output from the backend.
+Doesn't apply if `-q` is used.
 - `-q`, `--quiet`: Start without output.
 Only applies to start.sh.
-Equivalent to >/dev/null.
+Equivalent to `>/dev/null`.
 - `-b`, `--queue-backup`: Enable queue backups.
 The queue will load from the cache on start, and cache every 20 seconds.
 - `-r`, `--regen-config`: Regenerate the config.
-This is the default option if no config.json file is found in WWW
+Accepts positional arguments in the form `-r key key2 key3 ...`.
+If it recieves positionals, it will only regenerate those config values.
 - `-n`, `--regen-host`: Regenerate the host in the config.
 Does not affect any other config values.
 - `-s`, `--skip-install`: Does not install dependencies that are not met.
 Otherwise, you will be prompted unless you use `--install-all`.
 - `-nu`, `--no-update`: Does not install or prompt for updates.